-Family Wealth Disputes: Preparation Is Key
+Family Wealth Disputes: Preparation is Key

-Asia’s fortune: It’s all in the family
+Asia’s Fortune: It’s all in the Family

-When litigation is inevitable
+When Litigation is Inevitable

-Family disputes are personal, often bitter affairs where commercial considerations do not always drive their resolution.
+Family disputes are personal and often bitter affairs where commercial considerations do not always drive their resolution.
 Of course, mediation via a trusted and respected individual (whether a family member or third party) should, where possible, be explored first.
 But what if litigation is the only option?
 The best form of damage control is to be as prepared as possible.
-Having been involved in numerous high net worth family disputes in our capacity as forensic accountants and investigators, we believe there are a few things parties can do to stay ahead in a dispute.
+Having been involved in numerous high net worth family disputes in our capacity as forensic accountants and investigators, we believe there are a few things parties can do to help them stay ahead in a dispute.

 Asset identification and mapping

-In Asian cultures, privacy remains fiercely guarded when it comes to one’s personal wealth.
-Often, there is no clarity on the extent of a tycoon’s assets, their location and true value.
+In Asian cultures, privacy remains fiercely guarded where it comes to one’s personal wealth.
+Often, there is no clarity on the extent of a tycoon’s assets, their location and their true value.
 This is in part due to the widespread use of individual and corporate nominees to hold assets.
 In a dispute, the party seeking information about assets is typically faced with a complex web of nominees and layers of onshore and offshore structures, usually involving trusts in multiple jurisdictions.

 What is it worth?